 “To live a pure unselfish life, one must count nothing as one’s own in the midst of abundance” Buddha

-There is an honest connection between Buddhism and sustainable living; when looking at the quotes from Buddha and thousands alike in Buddhism philosophy and wisdom; it is clearly discovered that nature is present in numerous parts of his teachings.
+There is an honest connection between Buddhism and sustainable living; when looking at the quotes from Buddha and thousands alike in Buddhism philosophy and wisdom; that nature is present in numerous parts of his teachings.
 The importance of Earths elements and the connected organic symbiosis such as the water are a significant insight into the right meaning of the Buddha quotes above.
-Whereof, today even water has been capitalized. this must end as we are a part of the water connect to our lives.
-Both sun and the water is the most sustainable sources of energy and has for thousands of years supplied our daily basis need; however, there is another aspect to it Buddha teaches us; not to kill any living beings, including the grass, trees, and mountains, that everything is interconnected and finally, the concept of true compassion.
+Of which, today even pool has been capitalised.
+We are a part of the connection water, is life.

 The aspect of meditation

-In meditation, one of the main aspects and reasons to do it is the concept of being in the present time, nor in the past or future.
-When we walk we feel the goodness of the sun that warms out skin and raindrops cooling the face; this is to live in harmony with nature.
-When Buddha teaches us not to kill any living beings, he points out that other creatures have the same right to live in nature, and this is clearly to cherish the biological diversity of Ecology and balance (the middle way).
+In meditation, one point is the concept of staying in the present, not past or future.
+While walking, the sun heats the skin and raindrops cooling the face; a kind of harmony with nature and being in the present.
+When Buddha teaches us not to kill any living beings, he points out that other creatures have the same right to live in nature, and it is a cherish of biological diversity.

-Humans can be never tame nature and what we like to think is that nature is here for us when it is the opposite; we are here for nature.
+Buddha let his arm flow freely and moved with the stream of water, not fighting against the current.
+It was easier to let go and follow naturally.
+Humans can be never tame nature and what we like to think is that life is here for us when it is the opposite; we are here for quality.
 Buddha wisdom that everything is interconnected and that actions performed in a negative direction (negative Karma) will have the impact now or in the future, here or elsewhere.
 Buddha quotes on happiness, awareness, truth, and compassion are all valuable understandings of environmental caretaking.